defnull/multipart_bench/README.md

 differences in API design, code quality, maturity and documentation, but that's not the focus of this test suite.

-Some aspects should still be mentioned.
+Some non-performance aspects should still be mentioned, though.
 For example the [naming conflict](https://github.com/twisted/treq/issues/399) caused by `python-multipart`, or the fact that `python-multipart` is mostly undocumented and may be [merged into starlette and abandoned](https://github.com/Kludex/python-multipart/issues/16) in the future.
-This makes it hard to recommend it to anyone, and I really hope the naming conflict gets resolved, one way ot the other.
+These aspects should be considered before choosing it as a dependency.
+I really hope the naming conflict gets resolved, one way or the other.

 I probably do not need to talk much about `email` or `cgi`.
 Both perform very poorly and are vulnerable to malicious inputs. `cgi` is deprecated (for good